splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/0-panorama/2-enum.md

   for(raw = 0; raw < GENRE_COUNT; raw++)
   {
     // convert the raw integer value to a genre_data
-    // and then conver that to a string write_line(to_string(raw + 1) + ": " + to_string((genre_data)raw));
+    // and then convert that to a string write_line(to_string(raw + 1) + ": " + to_string((genre_data)raw));
   }